 Abstract

-Methods: The research method was descriptive and the research design was a structural equation modeling.
-The statistical population consisted of all survivors of the Kermanshah earthquake who are suffering from complicated grief in 2019 and are selected by convenience sampling method.
-Data obtained by Grief Experience Questionnaire (GEQ), Social Support Scale (MOS-SSS), Emotional self-regulation questionnaire and Distress Tolerance Questionnaire.
-Data were analyzed by the Pearson correlation coefficient and structural equation modeling using SPSS.22 and PLS2-SMART software.
+Materials and Methods: The present descriptive research used structural equation modeling design.
+The statistical population consisted of all survivors of the Kermanshah earthquake who were suffering from complicated grief in 2019.
+The participants were selected using the convenience sampling method.
+The required data were obtained by the Grief Experience Questionnaire, Social Support Scale, emotional self-regulation questionnaire, and distress tolerance questionnaire.
+The collected data were analyzed using the Pearson correlation coefficient and structural equation modeling in SPSS (version 22) and SmartPLS (version 2) software.

-Results: The results of this study showed that the relationship between the variables of the study was significant, and distress tolerance, self-regulation, and social support have the ability to predict complicated grief (p <0.001).
-Also, social support has the mediating variable between distress tolerance and emotional self-regulation on complicated grief (p <0.001).
+Results: Based on the results, the relationship between the variables of the study was significant, and it can be said that distress tolerance, self-regulation, and social support have the ability to predict complicated grief (P<0.001).
+Moreover, it was found that social support had a mediating role between the effects of distress tolerance and emotional self regulation on complicated grief (P<0.001).

-Conclusion: According to the results of this study, earthquake survivors should be able to control the tolerance of grief after the earthquake by increasing their distress tolerance and emotional self-regulation and with social support from others.
+Conclusion: According to the results, earthquake survivors can control their grief after the earthquake by increasing their distress tolerance and emotional self-regulation through social support.

 Keywords